 3. Scavenger Hunt

 Write a list of things that your kids need to find on the road trip and give them the list.
 This can be done as individuals or in groups.
 For younger kids you can draw pictures or pictures and words.
 Either agree on a time limit or everyone has to stop when the first one has found all the items on the list.
 Award points or prizes for crossing everything off the list, plus spot-prizes for finding unusual items.
 Make sure you’ve got a combination of easy and more difficult items to hold your kids interest.
 Some example items are: flashing red light, bus, police officer, person talking on a cell phone, school, food store, someone on a bike, church, playground, cows and railroad tracks.
 Another version of this game could be to look for specific car brands or models.
-We have created a scavenger hunt list for you which you can find here.

 4. Trip Journal